ipfs/kubo/filestore/README.md

 Adding files to the filestore will generally be faster than adding blocks normally as less data is copied around.
-Retrieving blocks from the filestore takes about the same time when the hash is not recomputed, when it is retrieval is slower.
+Retrieving blocks from the filestore takes about the same time when the hash is not recomputed, when it is, retrieval is slower.

 ## Adding all files in a directory